 Everyone has rights with regard to the way in which their personal data in handled.
 During our activities, we will collect, store and process personal data about our customers, suppliers and other third parties, and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations.

-Your personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act and equivalent EU regulations.
+Your personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act 2018 and UK GDPR.

 This policy and any other documents referred to in it, sets out the basis on which we will process any personal data we collect from you or that is provided to us by yourself or other sources.
 This policy sets out rules on data protection and the legal conditions that must be satisfied when we obtain, handle, process, transfer and store personal data.

-We collect personal information about you when you interact with us for example when you visit our website, register for Payroll Giving, when you set up a fundraising page on Sponsor Me or when you make a donation to an appeal or campaign managed by Charities Trust.
+We collect personal information about you when you interact with us for example when you visit our website, register for Payroll Giving, when you set up a fundraising page on Sponsor Me or when you donate to an appeal or campaign managed by Charities Trust.

 Personal information we collect about you may include your name, postal address, email address, phone numbers, date of birth, NI number or payroll number.
 We do not collect “sensitive personal data” about you.

 We may also collect information about how our website is used and track which pages users visit.
 We use this information to monitor and improve our website.
 Where possible we use anonymous or aggregated data that does not identify individuals.
 See further information about cookies below.